htnani/shell-genomics/README.md

     chmod a-w important_data.txt

 This command tells the shell to for all users (a) take away (-) write access (w).
-Now if we try to edit the file or delete it we will get `-bash: ./.important_data.txt: Permission denied`.
+Now if we try to edit the file or delete it we will get an error such as `-bash: override r--r--r-- user/group for important_data.txt?`.
 If we decide we need to move or edit this file we can add back write permissions.
+We dont want other people to be able to write to the file so we change the mode just for the user (u) to add (+) write access (w).

-    chmod a+w important_data.txt
+    chmod u+w important_data.txt

 It is good practice to always write protect your primary data.